-After losing his job, his girlfriend, and his apartment all in one morning (“You still have your health,” deadpans his best friend), John Winger (Bill Murray) decides to enlist in the Army and straighten out his life.
-He convinces his best friend Russell Zisky (Harold Ramis) to enlist as well (“If I get killed, my blood is on your hands,” he says, to which John replies, “Just don’t get it on my shoes.”).
+After losing his job, his girlfriend, and his apartment all in one morning (“You still have your health,” deadpans his best friend), John Winger (Murray) decides to enlist in the Army and straighten out his life.
+He convinces his best friend Russell Zisky (Harold Ramis) to enlist as well.
+“If I get killed, my blood is on your hands,” he says, to which John replies, “Just don’t get it on my shoes.”
 Once they arrive at the base and meet their no-nonsense drill instructor, Sergeant Hulka (the perfectly cast Warren Oates), John and Russell realize that it’s not going to be as easy as they imagined.

 John continues to antagonize the lady (Fran Ryan) during the ride to the airport but in a deadpan, sardonic way.
 At one point she says, “I’ve never gone this way before,” to which he replies, “I’m sure there’s a lot of ways that I’ve gone that you haven’t.,” implying that she’s square and conservative while he’s hip and liberated, thereby establishing a clear generational gap.
 The rich lady insults John and so instead of getting angry at her he decides to mess with her, including one memorable bit where he starts driving fast.
 Suddenly alarmed, she says, “Aren’t you going too fast?”
 He replies, intentionally slurring his words, “Oh, it’s not the speed, really so much, I just wish I hadn’t drunk all that cough syrup.”
 John proceeds to give the lady a little scare but when she calls him a bum, he’s had enough and quits right in the middle of a bridge, throwing his car keys in a river and leaving her stranded.

-’s smart-ass slacker.
+The chemistry between Murray and Ramis is excellent.
+The latter is the perfect straight man to the former’s smart-ass slacker.
 They had been friends and worked together for some years and play well off each other as evident in the scene where Russell bets John that he can’t do five push-ups.
 It is in this scene that John realizes that he’s in crap physical shape and that the army is his only hope in turning his life around.
 Every scene had some element of improvisation and this was due in large part to Murray and Ramis who suggested things for him to say and this spread to the other cast members.
 Stripes is quite possibly Murray’s best comedy.
-He was on his way to becoming a big movie star (he had already conquered TV with SNL and a scene-stealing turn in Caddyshack) and applied the comedic chops he honed on TV to this role.
+He was on his way to becoming a big movie star (he had already conquered T.V. with SNL and a scene-stealing turn in Caddyshack) and applied the comedic chops he honed on T.V. to this role.
 Murray has a way of delivering dialogue and being able to give certain lines a sarcastic delivery or add a look or a facial expression that makes what he says so funny.
-Murray

-However, the improvisational nature of Reitman and some of the cast did not impress an old school actor like Oates.
+The improvisational nature of Reitman and some of the cast, however, did not impress an old school actor like Oates.
 During one of the days of filming the obstacle course scenes, Reitman told the actors to grab Oates and drag him into the mud without telling the veteran actor about it in order to see what would happen in the hopes of getting a genuine reaction.
 Oates’ chipped his front tooth and was understandably pissed at Reitman, yelling at the director for what he did.

 Knelman, Martin.
 Laughing on the Outside: The Life of John Candy.
 St. Martin’s Press.
 1997.